Guide

 • Choose how to pay yourself (salary and dividends)

-Make sure you get your IR35 status right to avoid penalties.
-If HMRC decides you should be classed as an employee, you may need to pay extra tax and National Insurance, plus interest.
+If HMRC decides you should be classed as an employee instead of a contractor, you must pay the tax and National Insurance due, plus any interest.

-If you do not take reasonable care when completing your tax returns and paying National Insurance, HMRC may charge a penalty.
+If you do not take reasonable care when completing tax returns and paying National Insurance, HMRC may charge you a penalty.
+HMRC calculates this penalty as a percentage of any unpaid tax and National Insurance.

 Inside IR35